 Why Form a B Corp?

 According to B Lab, as of 2017, there are over 2,100 Certified B Corps in 50 countries across 130 industries, from real estate to energy to chocolate to insurance.
-A company may become a B Corp out of a desire to change the world, or simply because it makes good business sense.
+For example, a company may become a B Corp out of a desire to change the world.
+Or maybe just because they think it will lead to more profits.

 - Attract investors

-- Effectively advocate for or pass legislation regarding a specific issue; be a movement leader
+- Advocate for or pass legislation regarding a specific issue

 - Gain public notice from the press, potential employees, or other supporters